jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Would be nice to give option for tie to be a sectionalizer rather than recloser once it closes
 - I assume tie exiting loop scheme once it stays closed is same conditions as recloser/sectionalizer?
 - Will I be making a custom program for each device?
+- Inrush testing?
+- How to simulate something closing into a fault?
+	- Maybe sequencer?

 Notes:
 - Regarding Directional Ties, customer could instead choose to coordinate with different tie timings